-These PhD projects are part of a larger European Research Council funded project and aim to determine the role of sex specific biomechanics in the initiation and development of TBI by characterising the sex specific damage properties of cerebral vasculature and brain tissue under large strain and dynamic loading conditions.
-These projects will involve the development of a novel mechanical testing apparatus for testing brain and vasculature, and the development of new microstructure-informed material models for brain tissue.
+This PhD project is part of a larger European Research Council funded project and aims to determine the role of sex specific biomechanics in the initiation and progression of TBI by characterising the sex specific damage properties of brain tissue under large strain and dynamic loading conditions.
+This project will involve mechanical testing brain tissue, the characterisation of the brain's microstructure, and the development of new microstructure-informed material damage models for brain tissue.
 This is a unique challenge in TBI biomechanics with the potential to have life-saving impacts by providing overdue and novel tools to understand the differences of TBI biomechanics in men and women.
-The outputs of these PhD projects have the potential to significantly impact our understanding of TBI.
-The potential gain from these projects cannot be overstated, particularly in their ambition to address the inequality in research on women's health.
+The outputs of this PhD project has the potential to significantly impact our understanding of TBI.
+The potential gain from this project cannot be overstated, particularly in their ambition to address the inequality in research on women's health.